-For those who are not aware, CyanogenMod is an open-source operating system for smartphones and tablets which is based on Android, being different from the commercial enterprise Cyanogen Inc. The company had been established back in 2013, when they have obtained venture funding.
+For those who are not aware, CyanogenMod is an open-source operating system for smartphones and tablets that are based on Android and is different from the commercial enterprise Cyanogen Inc. The company was established back in 2013 when they have obtained venture funding.

-We can see several features that Cyanogen is working on, such as an advanced download manager, a Night mode, Edge Swipe gesture, advanced per-site permissions control, a power saving mode and a offline reading list.
-Gello is based on Chromium’s open-source code, which is another product ‘inspired’ from Google’s efforts.
+We can see several features that Cyanogen is working on, such as an advanced download manager, a Night mode, an Edge Swipe gesture, advanced per-site permissions control, a power saving mode, and an offline reading list.
+Gello is a Chromium-based browser, which is another product ‘inspired’ by Google’s efforts.